 This way you can more effectively guide your digital marketing team on content creation, the use of dedicated apps and social media tools, and the latest social media trends.

 These days, consumers are interacting with brands from a host of digital devices - computers, tablets and smartphones.
 As such, digital marketing management responsibilities have naturally evolved to include ensuring that the content and campaigns produced are clear and convincing, regardless of the device they’re being viewed on.
 Overseeing responsive design and marketing can be a tough skill to master, but it is also one that is both rewarding and critical to the ultimate success of your digital marketing management endeavors.

 Analytics is the gift that keeps giving.
 It is the tool or repertoire of tools that can inform your digital marketing management activities and make your - and your team’s work life exponentially easier and more informed.
 In the digital era, not acquiring analytics skills and learning which tools and techniques can provide you with actionable insights that direct digital marketing management decision-making, is a dire mistake.
 Master the realm of analytics and discover how tracking and analyzing data can help your team overcome perilous marketing obstacles and plateaus.

 And, because the world we live in is truly tech-driven, understanding and knowing how to use the latest tech tools to optimize your team’s productivity and results are now par for the course with respect to digital marketing management.
-There are tons of free tools and platforms that you can introduce your team to, like Hootsuite, Canva and Buffer, as well as plenty of paid products that are worth looking into adopting.
+There are tons of free tools and platforms that you can introduce your team to, like Hootsuite, Google Analytics, Canva and Buffer, as well as plenty of paid products that are worth looking into adopting.
 All you need to do is stay on top of the latest tech tool launches, decide which to integrate into your digital marketing management activities and watch as your - and your team’s loads begin to lighten.
 The true challenge here is prioritizing, and understanding which of the endless number of tools out there, make a good investment for your business.